uarizona-fnsv/bootstrap/docs/content/figures.md

-# Figures
+---
+title: 'Figures'

-<p class="lead">Documentation and examples for displaying related images and text with the figure component in Bootstrap.</p>
+description: 'Documentation and examples for displaying related images and text with the figure component in Bootstrap.'
+bootstrap-link: ''
+---

 Anytime you need to display a piece of content—like an image with an optional caption, consider using a `<figure>`.